 The goal isn't perfection.
 It's noticing.
 It's catching yourself mid-scroll and looking up.
 It's asking "wait, how are you really?" when the first answer was too quick.

 Ten thousand words a week.
 What if even a hundred of them actually mattered?
+That might be enough.

 Need help getting started?
 Try our weekly relationship check-in guide for a structured way to have meaningful conversations.
 Or check out our 5 communication exercises that take 10 minutes or less.
+If you want the daily nudges built in, we made the Growing Us app around exactly these habits.